shawngraham/latinepi/README.md

+**HI!**

+This doesn't work!
+Total waste of time _except_ for the download feature for searching the EDH databank and retrieving inscriptions.
+The jupyter notebook for training a model on a combination of real and synthetic data works not too badly, and the jupyter notebook for deploying such a trained model onto other inscription data is nifty too.
+But the rest of this, ignore.

+---

+But, as a statement of _aspiration_.... ->

 # latinepi

 A fast, lightweight command-line tool for extracting structured personal data from Roman Latin epigraphic inscriptions using comprehensive pattern matching and grammatical analysis.